-Typical Duties and Responsibilities
+Typical duties and responsibilities

 Determine and develop the visual style of advertising campaigns, publications, and other visual elements for the client

-- Manage design staff and collaborate with other creatives
+Manage design staff and collaborate with other creatives

-- Create detailed timelines and budgets for the creative team
+Create detailed timelines and budgets for the creative team

-- Review and approve the artwork, photography, and graphic designs produced by design staff
+Review and approve the artwork, photography, and graphic designs produced by design staff

 Select photography, artwork, designs, and other visual elements for layout

 Coordinating multiple projects simultaneously to product quality content and meet client deadlines

 Present creative concepts and finished projects to clients for review

-Education and Background
+Education and experience

 This position requires a bachelor’s degree in fine art, digital media, visual communication, photography, or a similar field.